 2. FORUMS

-3. Coronary heart diseases and hypertension.
+3. Coronary heart diseases, hypertension, and high cholesterol.

 Most chronic heart patients, experience a sharp decline in sexual function.
 At the same time, the ability to give and accept love remains unchanged.
 Quite paradoxically, the ability to fantasize sexually remains unchanged.